takuman-parsons-ml/Project/README.md

 # Final Project: Ideation and High-Level Description

 ## Overall Motivation
-For my final project, I have chosen two topics related to energy consumption.
-After graduation, I will be working as an analytics engineer for an energy tech company, and I see this as an excellent opportunity to familiarize myself with industry data while applying practical machine learning techniques.
-The energy sector offers numerous impactful applications for machine learning, making it an ideal area for exploration.
+For my final project, I chose two topics related to energy consumption.
+After graduation, I will be working for a company in the energy sector, so I see this as an excellent opportunity to familiarize myself with industry data while applying practical machine learning techniques.
+The energy sector offers many powerful applications for machine learning, making it an ideal area to explore.

 ## Idea 1: Energy Theft Detection